Difeist/rock_paper_scissors/README.md

-# rock_paper_scissors
+# Project rock_paper_scissors

-A project using the opencv2 library in Python.
-The essence of the project is to recognize gestures.
+You mast use Python library:

+- opencv2-python
+- math
+- mediapipe

+## How to use.

+>you show the hand by bending your fingers in the form of gestures from the rock-paper-scissors game, after which the program determines the gesture.